High-Risk Car Insurance in Florida

 What Is Florida's Low Cost Automobile Insurance Program?

 Florida doesn't offer a low-cost auto insurance program for income-eligible drivers with clean records.
-However, Florida operates the Florida Automobile Joint Underwriting Association (FAJUA), which provides coverage to high-risk drivers.
+Florida does have the Florida Automobile Joint Underwriting Association (FAJUA) for high-risk drivers.

-Unlike most assigned risk plans, FAJUA is available to all Florida residents without requiring proof of voluntary market rejection.
+Unlike most assigned risk plans, FAJUA is open to all Florida residents.
+You don't need proof of rejection from the voluntary market to apply.

 Who Qualifies for Florida's Low Cost Auto Insurance?

-Florida doesn't offer a dedicated low-cost auto insurance program for income-eligible residents.
-All drivers seeking affordable coverage must compare quotes from multiple insurers in the voluntary market.
-Those who cannot find coverage through standard carriers, or any Florida resident, can access the Florida Automobile Joint Underwriting Association (FAJUA) without needing proof of rejection.
+Florida doesn't have a low-cost auto insurance program for income-eligible residents.
+Drivers who want affordable coverage have to compare quotes from multiple insurers in the voluntary market.
+Any Florida resident, including those turned down by standard carriers, can access FAJUA without proof of rejection.

 Drivers with DUIs, suspended licenses or serious violations must file SR-22 insurance, a certificate of financial responsibility that proves you carry the state's required minimum coverage.